Start planning your trip

-Japan's Kanto area contains Tokyo and the prefectures of Kanagawa, Chiba, Saitama, Gunma, Tochigi, and Ibaraki.
+Japan's Kanto area consists of Tokyo and the prefectures of Kanagawa, Chiba, Saitama, Gunma, Tochigi, and Ibaraki.
 This article introduces the major sightseeing and important places in this eastern Japanese area.

 The Kanto region designates the eastern part of the island of Honshū (Japan's largest island, located in the center of the country).
 In the past, from the eighth century to the eighteenth century, there used to be checkpoints at the borders between prefectures.
 These checkpoints were barriers, where the comings and goings of travelers were monitored.
 Out of the several barriers, the three main check points were situated in present-day Mie, Gifu and Fukui prefectures.
 The region situated eastern of these three checkpoints came to be known as Kanto.